Favoriten: District Government

-As a labour district Favoriten is traditional political stamped Social Democratic so that the Socialists are represented with the District Director since 1946 all the time.
+As a labour district, Favoriten is traditionally Social Democratic so that the Socialists have been continuously represented since 1946.

 Commonly the SPÖ reached the absolute majority, which was only in danger after the rise of the FPÖ at the end of the eighties under Jörg Haider.

 1996 the FPÖ increased 8.6% and the absolute majority of the SPÖ was broken the first time.

 Through the downfall of the FPÖ the revanche came in 2001 and the Socialists regained the absolute majority.

 2010 the SPÖ lost nearly 10% the FPÖ took most advantage of this and also increased by 14%.
 The ÖVP makes no odds here and reached in average not more than 12%.

 Also the Greens are under their average percent of voters here.

 At the district election 2010 all parliament parties lost except for FPÖ and BZÖ.